Updated:

 If your child has ever taken a picture of a math problem and wished someone would just solve it with them, Yup is the app for that.
 It’s a 24/7 service where students snap a photo and get connected with a live tutor.

 High schoolers especially love the convenience.
-Stuck on trigonometry homework at 11 p.m.?
-Yup has someone available.
+If you're stuck on trigonometry problem at 11 p.m., with homework due the next day, Yup has someone available.

 But there’s a trade-off.
 Because the focus is often on quick problem solving, students don’t always get the deeper explanations they need.
 It’s great for finishing homework.
-Not always great for long-term mastery.
+Not always great for strenghtening foundational math knowledge.

 7. Kumon